Graduate Program

 What is the English proficiency requirement?

-Please refer to Purdue's Graduate School English proficiency webpage.
+Please refer to Purdue's Office of the Vice Provost for Graduate Students and Postdoctoral Scholars (OGSPS) English proficiency webpage.

 Am I considered an international student?